FlexAct: Why Learn when you can Pick?: Introduction

 \item \textbf{Gradient Derivations for Discrete Non-Linearities.} We analytically derive the backpropagation equations for networks employing discrete activation routing, overcoming challenges posed by non-differentiable selection. (see Section~\ref{sec:flex-act})

-\item \textbf{Empirical Gains in Deep Settings.} Our approach consistently improves accuracy and training stability over fixed or parameterized activation baselines, particularly in very deep architectures where functional diversity across layers is critical. (see Section~\ref{sec:experiments})
+\item \textbf{Empirical Gains in Deep Settings.} Our approach consistently improves accuracy and training stability over fixed or parameterized activation baselines, particularly in very deep architectures where functional diversity across layers is critical. \namel~with gradient-norm regularisation achieves more reliable activation selection than unregularised discrete routing. (see Section~\ref{sec:experiments})

 \item \textbf{Interpretable and Modular Non-Linearity Design.} By exposing activation selection as a discrete, learnable variable, our framework enables new avenues for analyzing functional usage across depth, offering both interpretability and architectural flexibility. (see Section~\ref{sec:discussion})